 The Neighbourhood Fund is available for projects that Merton Council and communities have decided would address their priorities for Neighbourhood Community Infrastructure Levy spending.

 Friday 9 July to Friday 10 September 2021

 A total of £1.275 million was available for bidders.

 If you submitted a bid and would like to contact us with any questions or further information please email us at NeighbourhoodFund@merton.gov.uk

 After collating and assessing the submissions officers took a report to Merton's Cabinet meeting on 8 November 2021 (click here for a link to the meeting webpage where the final decision of Cabinet, the report and appendix containing a full list of bids and summary assessments can be found) where it was decided which bids should be allocated funding.
 Funding will be released to successful bidders from late 2021 and into 2022.

 We look for proposals that would directly result in fantastic outcomes for our neighbourhoods and would address demands that development projects such as new housing schemes place on them.

 - have the support of the organisation that the bidder represents,

-- have the approval of all parties with a legal interest in the land or asset that is the subject of the bid, and
+- have the approval of all parties with a legal interest in the land, asset or service that is the subject of the bid, and

 - do not conflict with statutory, regulatory or policy requirements of the council or other relevant regulatory bodies.